Windsor Great Park: Formation

 Windsor Castle was begun in the 11th century by William the Conqueror as it afforded a good defensive point over the River Thames.
 A vast area of Windsor Forest to the south of the castle became reserved by the King for personal hunting and also to supply the castle with wood, deer, boar and fish.
 It was not until later that it became necessary to formally define this area.
 In 1129, the first parker was appointed, and in 1240, King Henry III officially set out the borders of the "Park", a region many times larger than the current Great Park.
-The castle was a mere fortress at this time and, when hunting, King Henry would have been resident at the more comfortable manor house of Old Windsor (what later became known as Manor Lodge).
+Though Windsor Castle was a lavish royal residence by this time, when hunting, King Henry would likely have stayed at Windsor Manor, a moated site he had constructed at what would become Virginia Water in the heart of the forest.
 The title "Parker" exists today as "Ranger of the Park", the current title-holder being Charles III.
 Kings Edward I and Edward III used the park for jousts and tournaments and the latter had his Royal stud there to supply horses for the Hundred Years' War.
 The moat at Bear's Rails contained the manor house of Wychamere, the home of William of Wykeham while he was building the castle.
 It was later used for bear-baiting.